-Alongside with the creation of a document containing the Challenges_Of_The_Industry (COTI), made by SWG 1.1, 1.2 and 1.3, the task to create a document that will record all available standards and initiatives that might be considered in order to have a good view of the state of the art in this field have been given to the SWG 1.4.
+Alongside with the creation of a document containing the Challenges_Of_The_Industry (COTI), created by SWG 1.1, 1.2 and 1.3, the task to create a document that will record all available standards and initiatives that might be considered in order to have a good view of the state of the art in this field has been given to the SWG 1.4.

-The purpose of this document, will be to deliver a good understanding of existing standards and methodologies, so the WG, can have a comprehensive way to evaluate what can be used (if existing) in order to address the challenges expressed in the document of Challenges_Of_The_Industry (COTI).
+The purpose of this document is to deliver a good understanding of existing standards and methodologies, such that the WG1 can have a comprehensive way to evaluate which existing schemes (if existing) can be used to address the challenges expressed in the document Challenges_Of_The_Industry (COTI).